security-geeks/JReFrameworker/tutorial/hidden_file.md

 ![Successful Compile](/JReFrameworker/tutorial/hidden_file_images/SuccessfulCompile.png)
 </center>

 Now that we have created a subclass of `java.io.File` we can override the behavior of the `File.exists()` method with out desired functionality.
 First we can levearge the inherited `File.isFile()` and `File.getName()` methods to check if the `File` object is a file (and not a directory) and that the filename matches "secretFile".
 If both conditions are true we can immediately return false.
-Since we wish for the functionality of `HiddenFile.exists()` to behave normally in all other cases we can simply call `File.exists()` using the `super` to access the parent's method implementation.
+Since we wish for the functionality of `HiddenFile.exists()` to behave normally in all other cases we can simply call `File.exists()` using the [super keyword](https://docs.oracle.com/javase/tutorial/java/IandI/super.html) to access the parent's method implementation.
 After making these modifications we arrive at the following implementation for the `HiddenFile` class.

 	package java.io;